-Art Gallery Exhibitions: October-November 2024
+Art Gallery Exhibitions: October 2024

 Arapahoe Libraries is proud to host art exhibits each month at Eloise May, Koelbel and Smoky Hill libraries.
 Library galleries offer the community a place to view a variety of art at no cost while also providing visibility to local artists.
 A volunteer art selection committee selects exhibits based on artistic quality, variety of exhibits and the suitability of format for each exhibit space.